webdevs4ever/rtf-demos18/README.md

 < Hello Kind User >
  ---------------
 Here are the steps to execute the demo project:
-(1) Open your terminal> CD to demo2 and enter npm start (2) Go to /initform from the root
+(1) Open the terminal> CD to demo2 and enter npm start (2) Go to /initform from the root
 (3) Enter your e-mail address and check validation.
 The form should prompt you to enter your complete email address if it is not properly formed.
 (4) Click Next.